• Skip to primary navigation

 When it comes to pantry staples beans are defiantly at the top of the list.
 The problem is they can take a long time to cook.
 I have plenty to do without worrying about a pot of beans on the stove for half the day but I don’t want the extra fat, sodium, and preservatives that are found in most canned varieties.

-My solution, the pressure cooker!
-Dried beans cooked in a pressure cooker are done in less than an hour regardless of the type!
-That includes the time it takes for the water to heat up and pressure to build up.
+My solution is the pressure cooker!
+Dried beans cooked in a pressure cooker are done in less than an hour, regardless of the type!
+That includes the time it takes for the water to heat up and the pressure to build up.

-Imagine fresh beans when you want them and the only prep is soaking them overnight in the refrigerator!
+Imagine fresh beans when you want them; the only prep is soaking them overnight in the refrigerator!
 Go ahead, watch the video, and see just how quick and easy it is.

 HOW TO COOK BEANS IN A PRESSURE COOKER